xliberty2008x/gitlab-gemini-cli/README.md

 ### 📝 Observability
 - Set `GITLAB_MCP_LOG_LEVEL` (`error`, `warn`, `info`, `debug`) to mirror every MCP tool request/response in CI logs.
 Default is `debug`, and sensitive fields such as file contents and note bodies are automatically redacted.
 - Gemini CLI runs with `--debug` and `DEBUG` env vars; telemetry is written to `gemini-telemetry.log` which is printed at the end of each job.
 The log is cleared before each run to avoid repeat entries.
+- Make sure `gettext` is available (jobs install it automatically) because `envsubst` is required to render prompts.
 - Gemini CLI runs with `--debug` and telemetry logging enabled (see pipelines for `gemini-telemetry.log` output).

 ## 🔧 CLI Commands